-The Village Model is a collaborative, community-based approach to building and sustaining stable places to call home by ensuring long-term affordability, easing displacement pressures, and building community wealth.
+The Village Model offers a collaborative, community-based approach to building and sustaining stable places to call home.
+It creates resident-owned housing that ensures long-term affordability, eases displacement pressures, builds community wealth, and reduces the environmental footprint of housing.

 — OWNERSHIP STRUCTURE —

-The Village Model provides financially accessible and sustainable housing by combining two forms of shared-equity homeownership: a Community Land Trust and a Limited Equity Cooperative.
+The Village Model provides financially accessible and sustainable housing by combining two forms of shared-equity homeownership—a Community Land Trust and a Limited Equity Cooperative—into what we call Cooperative Land Trust Housing.

-In this arrangement, SquareOne (or another entity) acts as a Community Land Trust (CLT) and retains ownership of the underlying land, while residents form a Limited Equity Co-op (LEC) that owns and manages the housing and improvements on the land.
-The result is a sustainable form of homeownership, accessible to people with very low-incomes.
+In this arrangement, a Community Land Trust retains ownership of the underlying land, while residents form a Limited Equity Co-op that owns and manages the housing and improvements on the land.
+The result is a sustainable form of resident-owned housing accessible to people with very low-incomes.
 It includes strong affordability controls to ensure that the housing stock remains permanently affordable for future generations to come.
 This multi-layered ownership structure has proven to be a safer financial investment and a more prudent use of resources when compared to the conventional housing market.

 — PHYSICAL FORM —

-The Village Model clusters compact residential dwellings around shared community spaces and resources—providing significant economic, environmental, and social benefits.
+The Village Model clusters a variety of compact residential dwellings around shared community spaces and resources—including tiny house villages, cottage clusters, plexes, and other forms of community-oriented multi-family housing that provide significant economic, environmental, and social benefits compared to the traditional apartment building or single-family house.

-Tiny House & Cottage Clusters combine the privacy and autonomy of a single-family house with the greater density and economy associated with a multi-family building.
+These Compact Communities combine the privacy and autonomy of a single-family house with the greater density and economy associated with an apartment building.
 However, it replaces hallways and elevators with meandering pathways and common areas.
 The space between houses creates a medium for casual social interactions, fostering a strong sense of community and belonging among neighbors.
 Building small also reduces material and energy demand during construction, and offers lower maintenance and utility bills over the life of the home.
 Furthermore, it offers a more approachable scale for activating citizen involvement in all stages of housing development—including advocacy, planning, fundraising, and construction.

-While these villages often require large, undeveloped sites that are in limited supply in some areas, this concept can also be adapted to reimagining our existing neighborhoods.
-The Revillaging Project puts forth a housing infill development model for creating compact, shared homeownership opportunities on typical residential lots.
+While these Village Building projects often require large, undeveloped sites that are in limited supply, this concept can also be adapted to reimagining our existing single-family neighborhoods.
+The Revillaging Project puts forth a model for building compact, infill housing on a typical residential lot.

 — FINANCE STRATEGY —